Padzx/spark_download/README.md

 For testing the Pyspark just you make this command: `pyspark` in your terminal, like this it will open an GUI Jupyter Notebook with pyspark

-OBS: After the changes in `gedit bashrc` you need save the changes utilizing this command `source .bashrc` for to save the changes whitout need restar your machine Linux.
+OBS: After the changes in `gedit bashrc` you need save the changes utilizing this command `source .bashrc` for to save the changes whitout need restart your machine Linux.